NightfallAlicorn/urban-dictionary/doc/README.md

 * The code has been updated to reflect on [StandardJS](https://standardjs.com/) new coding standards.
 * Better layout and formatting of this README.md file.

+Be sure to check the README.md (this document).
+A lot of stuff from v2.2.1 may will not work on the changes on v3.0.0.

 ## Installing

 ### Via NPM (Recommended)